permitio/opal/docs/HOWTO/run_opal_with_kafka.md

 Check out `docker/docker-compose-with-kafka-example.yml` for running docker compose with OPAL-server, OPAL-client, Zookeeper, and Kafka.

-You'll need to run it with `docker-compose build` to create which will use the dockerfile to build an image of OPAL-server with the Kafka module. e.g. when in the repository root run -
+Run this example docker config with this command:
 ```
-docker-compose -f ./docker/docker-compose-with-kafka-example.yml build
-docker-compose -f ./docker/docker-compose-with-kafka-example.yml up
+docker compose -f docker/docker-compose-with-kafka-example.yml up --force-recreate
 ```

-Give KafKa a few seconds to start up and then run and event update ([see triggering updates](https://github.com/permitio/opal/blob/master/docs/HOWTO/get_started_with_opal_docker_compose_tutorial.md#step-4-publish-a-data-update-via-the-opal-server)) to check for connectivity.
+Give KafKa and OPAL a few seconds to start up and then run and event update ([see triggering updates](https://github.com/permitio/opal/blob/master/docs/HOWTO/get_started_with_opal_docker_compose_tutorial.md#step-4-publish-a-data-update-via-the-opal-server)) to check for connectivity.

-for example run an update with the OPAL cli:
+For example run an update with the OPAL cli:

 ```
 opal-client publish-data-update --src-url https://api.country.is/23.54.6.78 -t policy_data --dst-path /users/bob/location